JamesGJ5-Learning-To-Code/cv-application/plans.md

 - DisplayedDetail component:
 -- DONE Renders a span displaying detailHeadingText (may be an empty string if naming the detail is redundant)

+# Interactive version of app:

+States:

+- Within each Section:

+-- Whether or not editing is in progress:
+--- Affected by:
+---- Clicking EditButton (makes true)
+---- Clicking SubmitButton (makes false)
+--- Affects:
+---- When true:
+----- EditButton is NOT rendered
+----- InformationForm IS rendered
+----- DisplayedInformation is NOT rendered
+---- When false:
+----- EditButton IS rendered
+----- InformationForm is NOT rendered
+----- DisplayedInformation IS rendered
+--- Closest common ancestor of affected components:
+---- SECTION

+-- The value of each form control
+--- Affected by:
+---- onChange event of form control (makes new value equal to state)
+--- Affects:
+---- Value of each form control
+---- Value of second span in each DisplayedDetail component
+--- Closest common ancestor of affected components:
+---- SECTION

 1. Plan out interactive version of app
 2. Code up interactive version of app